The volcano is some 370 thousand years old and is the youngest volcano in this part of the East African Rift.

 “Mountain of God” is erupting not just carbonatite lava – it is producing very specific, rare kind of it: natrocarbonatite lava.
 It consists of carbonate minerals – the very rare nyerereite (Na2Ca(CO3)2) and gregoryite (Na2,K2,Ca)CO3.

 Carbonatite lava is also quite fluid in comparison to common silicate lavas – it is the most fluid lava in the world flowing almost like a water – often faster than a person can run.
-Flow of this lava looks like dark oil or brown, muddy foam.
+The flow of this lava looks like dark oil or brown, muddy foam.

 As the lava hardens, it is pitch black, with glistering crystals in it.
 But it is not for long: these carbonatite lavas are quickly weathering.
 In a few hours time the stone turns white due to the moisture.
 If the weather is dry, lava turns white in a few days time.
 If the rain is raining – lava becomes white immediately.